unmrds/cc-systematic-review/README.md

 ## Prework

-1. Read the methods section of the [article](https://libkey.io/libraries/2623/articles/54369214/full-text-file?utm_source=nomad); review or skim the rest of the article
+### 1. Read the methods section of the [article](https://libkey.io/libraries/2623/articles/54369214/full-text-file?utm_source=nomad); review or skim the rest of the article

 > Citation for Prework article: Moriarty JP, Murad MH, Shah ND, Prasad C, Montori VM, Erwin PJ, Forbes TL, Meissner MH, Stoner MC; Society for Vascular Surgery Committee on Comparative Effectiveness.
 A systematic review of lower extremity arterial revascularization economic analyses.
 J Vasc Surg.
 2011 Oct;54(4):1131-1144.e1. doi: 10.1016/j.jvs.2011.04.058.
 PMID: 21971093.

-2. Accept the invitation to participate in a Coffee & Code review on [Covidence](https://app.covidence.org) (required to participate)
+### 2. Accept the invitation to participate in a Coffee & Code review on [Covidence](https://app.covidence.org) (required to participate)

+Follow the email prompts you will receive to create an account to be able to participate in the Coffee & Code review.
+See an example email:

 ![image of email from Covidence](3SignUp.png)